Fordi/recipes/Ranch.md

 * turbinado sugar <-> demerrara sugar <-> white sugar
 * cider vinegar <-> wine vinegar <-> white vinegar

 Seasoning is flexible, but dill, onion and chives are necessary.
-Don't mess too much with the salt level.
+Don't mess too much with the salt level; you'll mess up the emulsion.